Aldridge, DeRozan lead Spurs over Trail Blazers 125-104

 Spurs: The game was played on Martin Luther King Jr. Day — the NBA celebrates the holiday with a big slate of games every year.
 Popovich, who is often outspoken about matters outside of the game, called the civil rights leader a “modern founding father” and the “conscience” of the country.

-Blazers: After leaving Saturday night’s game against Atlanta with a sprained foot, guard CJ McCollum will be out at least another week, coach Terry Stotts said.
+Blazers: After leaving Saturday night’s game against Atlanta with a sprained foot, guard CJ McCollum will be out at least another week, Stotts said.
 McCollum will be re-evaluated next week after MRIs showed the sprain.
 McCollum was averaging a career-high 26.7 points and five assists per game prior to the injury.
 Hood got the start in McCollum’s place, with Stotts citing his preference to bring Gary Trent Jr.’s scoring off the bench.

 Hood had a season-high 21 points in his first start since suffering a torn Achilles on Dec.
 6, 2019.
+“The coaches and (Lillard) were telling me to be aggressive,” Hood said after the game.
+“I felt good about that and it did a lot for my confidence.”
+Lillard didn’t want to speculate too much after the game but he says he’s “not worried” about McCollum missing extended time.

 UP NEXT